Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

  * You feel confident for you know the topic or you have a real experience with it
  * You will getting a growth mindset

+I> Growth mindset is the opposite of the Fixed mindset that is based on the assumption that skills and knowledge are predetermined.
+I> THis mindset enables you to love to learn, challenge yourself and experiment, so the performance and personal skills improve.

 Also to keep you active and aligned with your world is important to not stop from learning every year something new, and maybe learn how to document can be your next goal to move on your knowledge!
 Don't forget that if you stop to learning you can become easily obsolete but the goal of this book is to not be so pessimist.

 Those are the good reasons to start documenting the right way, let's see them in detail!